 Waiver of consent for electronic health records (EHR)

 However, this type of a process to do potentially important work on public health or policy is not routine.
 You can get denied the permission to obtain such a waiver to access administrative records without consent.
 Conversely, in some settings, you may not only obtain to have access to such data but even be given PII, which allow you to contact people for follow-up purposes.
 As there is no one body or an accepted set of guidelines for such circumstances, the amount of leeway researchers get can vary widely.
-I enjoyed reading in the U.S.) and encouraging better data handling practices., published in in 2016, which argues that when the only expected risk to the individual is a breach of privacy and the likelihood of that breach is minimal, obtaining waivers to access EHR without individual consent should be more or less routine (and, preferably, governed by one body in charge of such affairs).
+I enjoyed reading this paper by Mann, Savulescu, and Sahakian, published in Philosophical Transactions in 2016, which argues that when the only expected risk to the individual is a breach of privacy and the likelihood of that breach is minimal, obtaining waivers to access EHR without individual consent should be more or less routine (and, preferably, governed by one body in charge of such affairs).
 This would not only enable important research into public health/policy, but also save time, effort, and money – allowing IRBs to spend their time on more important and thorny ethical issues.
 The task of defining the threshold of “minimal risk” may not be most straightforward – there are definitions provided in the paper linked above – but it makes sense to (a) compare breach of privacy risks with paradigmatic risks, such as that involved in driving; and (b) remember that the marginal risk due to researcher involvement is very small: these data are already there vulnerable to breach in the first place.
-The involvement of a set of researchers may not only not increase that risk, but, in some cases, may decrease it by requiring better servers (secure and HIPAA-compliant
+The involvement of a set of researchers may not only not increase that risk, but, in some cases, may decrease it by requiring better servers (secure and HIPAA-compliant in the U.S.) and encouraging better data handling practices.

 Needless to say, when the risks are more than minimal, individuals should seek client consent to access administrative records.
 As Mann et al. (2016) note, consent is not overriding even in such cases: greater than minimal risk simply means that there is a substantially higher burden on the researcher to obtain waivers by showing that (a) consent is not practicable and (b) the public health needs are great.
 There may be such cases, such as public health emergencies associated with outbreaks or epidemics, but they are far from your average case…